blahosyl/dinner-party/README.md

 @nobe4 also gave me valuable advice on organizing code, and helped me solve the [bug in displaying the correct user input in a `try/except` block](https://github.com/blahosyl/dinner-party/issues/41).

-I am very grateful to an anonymous friend who helped me set up GitHub and Spck on an Android tablet, so I could work on the README while on the go.
+I am very grateful to Peter Litauszki who helped me set up GitHub and Spck on an Android tablet, so I could work on the README while on the go.

 Finally, I would like to thank an enthusiastic alpha tester who wished to remain anonymous.